Replace Missing Values (RapidMiner Studio Core)

 - example set (Data Table)

-The ExampleSet with missing values replaced by specified replacement is output of this port.
+The ExampleSet with missing values replaced.

 - original (Data Table)

 The ExampleSet that was given as input is passed through without changes.

 This port delivers the preprocessing model.
 It can be used by the Apply Model Operator to perform the specified replacement of missing values on another ExampleSet.
 This is helpful for example if the Replace Missing Values Operator is used during training and the same replacement has to be applied on test or actual data.
 The preprocessing model can also be grouped together with other preprocessing models and learning models by the Group Models Operator.

 Create a View instead of changing the underlying data.
 If this option is checked, the replacement is delayed until the transformations are needed.
 This parameter can be considered a legacy option.Range:

 This parameter allows you to select the Attribute selection filter; the method you want to use for selecting Attributes.
 It has the following options:

 - all: This option selects all the Attributes of the ExampleSet, no Attributes are removed.
 This is the default option.